Turning broken DAS deployments into carrier-approved, operational networks

 At Repeated Signal Solutions, Inc., recovery begins with independence.
 No allegiance to the original installer.
 No incentive to oversell replacement.
 Just a clear-eyed assessment of what exists—and why it isn’t working.

-Phase 1: Independent DAS audit
+Phase 1: Independent DAS Audit

 We start with a full technical and operational audit of the existing system, including: